 Asian Community Emergency Relief Fund

 While countless communities are severely impacted by the COVID-19 pandemic, the Asian American community in Greater Boston is being hit harder than most.
 Many are immigrants who work in food, hospitality, home care, and child care sectors that have been closed.
 Consequently, these workers have lost their incomes.
 Because of language barriers and immigration status, not everyone can access public benefits like unemployment and the new stimulus dollars.
 These families are in jeopardy of not having enough money to buy basic necessities and pay for housing.
-To top it off, our community is also facing rising anti-Asian sentiments.
+To make matters worse, our community is also facing rising anti-Asian sentiments.

-As of November 15, 2020, we raised and distributed over $350,000 and helped 327 families, totaling 946 individuals via gift cards.
+In 2020, we raised and distributed over $350,000 and helped 327 families, totaling 946 individuals.
 Our applicants were predominately Chinese, Vietnamese, and Khmer immigrants from Boston, Quincy, Malden, Lowell and Randolph.
 Of the individuals funded, the majority of languages spoken included Cantonese, Mandarin, Khmer, and Vietnamese, and a smaller percentage included Thai, Nepalese, Bengali, Laotian and Urdu.

 55.5% of the fund went to families with undocumented members, and the remaining fund helped families that were ineligible for other public benefits because of their immigrant status, because they had been paid in cash, or because they had been self-employed.

 For many applicants, the Fund intake phone call was the first time they learned about resources they were eligible for.
 Most required language assistance to apply for benefits they previously had not known about and were referred to partner organizations for help.

 A number of applicants reported being verbally or physically assaulted, from being spit on at a grocery store, attacked on public transit, to violently intimidated at work.